 Why every company should use a combination of both

 Remember, it doesn’t always have to be a case of lead generation vs brand awareness, and your best strategy is to combine the two for effective results.
-The important thing is to implement the right technique at the right time.
-Always think of it as a two stage process:
+Don’t make your business just focus on one, they go hand in hand in terms of overall marketing strategies.

-- First, build a trustworthy reputation through a brand awareness campaign
+- First, build a trustworthy reputation through a brand awareness campaign;